ChannexIO/terms_and_conditions/terms_and_conditions.md

 7.4 Your Data.
 “Your Data” means any data, content, code, video, images or other materials of any type that you upload, submit or otherwise transmit to or through Hosted Services.
 You will retain all right, title and interest in and to Your Data in the form provided to Channex.
 Subject to the terms of this Agreement, you hereby grant to Channex a non-exclusive, worldwide, royalty-free right to (a) collect, use, copy, store, transmit, modify and create derivative works of Your Data, in each case solely to the extent necessary to provide the applicable Hosted Service to you and (b) for Hosted Services that enable you to share Your Data or interact with other people, to distribute and publicly perform and display Your Data as you (or your Authorised Users) direct or enable through the Hosted Service.
 Channex may also access your account or instance in order to respond to your support requests.

 7.5 Security.
 Channex implements security procedures to help protect Your Data from security attacks.
 However, you understand that use of the Hosted Services necessarily involves transmission of Your Data over networks that are not owned, operated or controlled by us, and we are not responsible for any of Your Data lost, altered, intercepted or stored across such networks.
 We cannot guarantee that our security procedures will be error-free, that transmissions of Your Data will always be secure or that unauthorised third parties will never be able to defeat our security measures or those of our third party service providers.

-7.6 Storage Limits.
-There may be storage limits associated with a particular Hosted Service.
-These limits are described in the services descriptions on our websites or in the Documentation for the particular Hosted Service.
-Channex reserves the right to charge for additional storage or overage fees at the rates specified on our website.
-We may impose new, or may modify existing, storage limits for the Hosted Services at any time in our discretion, with or without notice to you.

 7.7 Responsibility for Your Data.